-If a domain name is inaccessible or experiences abnormal resolution, a misconfigured DNS server is a common cause.
+If a domain name is inaccessible or has abnormal resolution, a common cause is a misconfigured DNS server.
 This topic describes how to use the Alibaba Cloud DNS console to quickly check your DNS server status, identify the root cause of an issue, and restore normal domain name resolution.

-The DNS servers for a domain name are the public authoritative server addresses for that domain name.
-After you register a domain name, the domain name registrar sets default DNS servers for the domain name and synchronizes them with the Top-Level Domain (TLD) name servers.
-During domain name resolution, a local server queries the TLD name server to obtain the DNS server addresses of the domain name.
+DNS servers for a domain name: The public addresses of the authoritative servers responsible for a domain name.
+After you register a domain name, the domain name registrar sets default DNS servers and synchronizes their addresses with the Top-Level Domain (TLD) name servers.
+During DNS resolution, a local server queries a TLD name server to retrieve the addresses of the domain name's DNS servers.
 The TLD name server returns these addresses.
-The local server then queries these DNS server addresses to obtain the DNS records of the domain name.
+The local server then queries the DNS servers at these addresses to obtain the DNS records for the domain name.

-Check the DNS server addresses for a domain name
+Check the DNS Server IP Address for a domain name

 Using the console